fanxiaohui/personalNoteBook/pipInstallOnWindows.md

 5.Add this dir to Enviroment Variable (system variable---Path)

-6.now it's ok to run on Cmd: pip list ,    will display"pip 9.0.1 ,setuptools 28.8.0"
+6.now it's ok to run on Cmd: pip list ,    will display the installed package , like "pip 9.0.1 ,setuptools 28.8.0"

 7.[refer to blog](https://www.cnblogs.com/yuanzm/p/4089856.html)